rupecs/dataaihandbook/source/apra-requirements.md

 *This document is subject to periodic review and may be updated to reflect new security controls, operational improvements, or regulatory changes.*

-# Risk Matrix in Banking
+# Risk Matrix in Banking Applications

 Below is an example of a risk matrix in tabular form, where banking systems are classified based on their **Likelihood** of risk occurrence and the **Impact** of that risk.
 You can adjust the specific examples to fit the exact systems in your organization.